LuckyLuk420/Pong/README.md

 # Pong
-First project to learn python
+First project to learn python and programming in general

+Project sartet with the turtle library but changed to pygame due to bugs